aws-samples/amazon-cognito-vue-workshop/docs/MFA.md

 ## Set user MFA status - code snippet

-This section of code enables or disables MFA on a users profile
+This section of code allows a user to enable or disable MFA on their user profile.

 ```js
 // gets reference to the Cognito user pool